 \section{K3 surfaces and their models}

 In this section, we first introduce the crucial Assumption $(\star)$, which ensures the existence of suitable models for K3 surfaces.
-These models were studied by Kulikov, Nakkajima, Persson, and Pinkham.
-Then, we show how $(\star)$ would follow from a combination of potential semi-stable reduction (which is not known in mixed characteristic, but expected) and the semistable MMP in mixed characteristic, and we give some conditions under which $(\star)$ does hold.
-After that, we discuss the monodromy filtration in the cohomology of these models and review the second named author's results on potential good reduction of K3 surfaces.
+These models have been studied by Kulikov, Nakkajima, Persson, and Pinkham.
+Following ideas of Maulik, we show how $(\star)$ would follow from a combination of potential semi-stable reduction (which is not known in mixed characteristic, but expected) and the semi-stable minimal model program (MMP) in mixed characteristic.
+Then, we give some conditions under which $(\star)$ does hold.
+After that, we shortly review the second named author's results on potential good reduction of K3 surfaces.
 Finally, we show by example that these results do not carry over to Enriques surfaces.
-Most of the results of this section should be known to the experts.
+Most of the results of this section are probably known to the experts.